 You can test your Microsoft Edge extension AppX package by sideloading it in Microsoft Edge.
 Sideloading the extension AppX package is similar to sideloading a Universal Windows app.
 You will need to create a certificate for signing the package, and then add the package to Windows.

-You do not need to sign an extension package before submitting it to the Windows Store; the Store ingestion process will take care of that for you!
+You do not need to sign an extension package before submitting it to the Microsoft Store; the Store ingestion process will take care of that for you!

 After you've signed the package with the certificate that you created, the certificate is still not trusted by the local machine for deployment of app packages until you install it into the trusted certificates store of the local computer.
 You can use Certutil.exe, which comes with Windows to do this.